-The Lang Ayre, Northmavine The land north of Mavis Grind – a place both wild and glorious, with some of the best scenery in Shetland, and composed mainly of red granite and diorite – is known as Northmavine.
+Uyea.
+Photo: Andrew Simpson The land north of Mavis Grind is a place both wild and glorious.
+With some of the best scenery in Shetland, and composed mainly of red granite and diorite, this area is known as Northmavine.
 Once described as “the largest, wildest and most beautiful parish in Shetland”, this area boasts not only an outstanding coastline but is good walking country, rich in wildlife, rocks and plants and with many historical and archaeological remains.

 Footpaths and trails have been provided giving more and better access in some areas, and several boat operators give an opportunity to enjoy the area from the sea.
 The story of the area’s life and culture is well told at the Tangwick Haa museum in Eshaness.

 The North Mainland (and Muckle Roe – see Delting & Lunnasting section) has some of the most dramatic storm-sculpted coastlines that Shetland has to offer; being subject to the full force of the North Atlantic which has carved out a breathtaking array of holes, stacks and geos.